SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/01-introduction-to-tree.md

 ## Concept

-A tree is a collection of nodes that are connected by edges and non-linear data structure, which represent nodes in a hierarchical order.
+`Tree` is a collection of nodes that are connected by edges and non-linear data structure, which represent nodes in a hierarchical order.

 Figure 2
 ![data representation](./images/Tree.jpg)